ilaborie/blog/src/pages/akka-behavior-levels/index.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/x5GEmjyJD2U" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-If you ever heard of Akka or an actor model in general, you might know that actors, which consist of your entire application, communicate to each other by passing messages.
+If you ever heard of Akka, or an actor model in general, you might know that actors, which are minimal components consisting of your entire application, communicate to each other by passing messages.

 This is usually what people would mention when they try to explain the actor model to those who never heard of it.